Dea314/dea314/README.md

 I'm Dea, and coding is my new passion.

 I've always loved playing with tech and being creative.
-I never stop learning, and I'm a JavaScript enthusiast.
-I thrive on crafting impactful and scalable web applications, trying to stay at the forefront of the latest trends and technologies.
-Each day, I'm dedicated to enhancing my skills and evolving into a better version of myself.
+I never stop learning, and I'm a JavaScript developer with expertise in React, Next, and TypeScript.
+I thrive on crafting impactful and modern web applications, trying to stay at the forefront of the latest trends and technologies.
+Every day, I'm committed to refining my skills and evolving.